 An extension of the main park with a separate entrance fee, LEGOLAND Water Park features a variety of kid-friendly attractions including a Build-A-Raft river where visitors can custom build their own LEGO® raft, several water slides, a 45-foot-tall tower playground and two sandy beach wading areas.

 The adjoining SEA LIFE Aquarium incorporates LEGO® models into a child's voyage to the depths of the ocean, presenting the wonders of the underwater world to them in a way specially designed for their understanding.

 Less than two hours north of downtown San Diego you'll find Disneyland Resort.
 Read Day Trip to Disneyland for a few tips and tricks to make this excursion even more enjoyable.

-Follow these links to other San Diego family friendly attractions including the Birch Aquarium at Scripps, the budget-friendly Living Coast Discovery Center, Belmont Park, Balboa Park, and the free Flying Leatherneck Aviation Museum.
+Follow these links to other San Diego family friendly attractions including the Birch Aquarium at Scripps, Belmont Park, and Balboa Park.